AndrewChild/The-Garden-Guidebook/README.md

 ## Things that I'm not sure if I should add
 - Essay/Flavor text inserts
-  - Ethics of developing the Methlab prow
+  - Ethics of developing the Meth Lab prow
   - Who is E?
   - Other berned
   - KISS
   - Whats under the moss/New FAs
   - Tombstone pillar
   - Lowest viable start vs LRS
-  - Route name explainations:
+  - Route name explanations:
     - Burning Bus
 	- Harbor Freight
 	- Worf